pennmem/NICLS/README.md

 The classifier determines when the participant in the Task should receive a new word

 ## Installation
-1. pip3 install numpy aiofiles django
+1. pip3 install numpy aiofiles django zmq
 1. pip3 install -e ./NICLS

 ## Generate Installer